core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A proxy that supports forwarding of group requests and that employs a cache maintains the following two types of cache entry.

-* The first type, namely "individual" cache entry, is associated to one server and stores one response from that server, regardless whether it is a reply to a unicast request or to a group request.
+* The first type, "individual" cache entry, is associated to one server and stores one response from that server, regardless whether it is a response to a unicast request or to a group request.

    A hit to this entry would be produced by a matching request intended to that server, i.e. to the corresponding unicast URI.

-   When the response is a reply to a unicast request to the server, the unicast URI is the same target URI used for the request.
+   When the response is a response to a unicast request to the server, the unicast URI is the same target URI used for the request.

-   When the response is a reply to a group request to the CoAP group, the unicast URI is obtained by replacing the authority part of the group URI in the group request with the transport-layer source address and port number of the response message.
+   When the response is a response to a group request to the CoAP group, the unicast URI is obtained by replacing the authority part of the group URI in the group request with the transport-layer source address and port number of the response message.

-* The second type, namely "aggregated" cache entry, is associated to the CoAP group, and stores all the responses that: the proxy has received as a reply to a group request to that group; and that have been also forwarded back to the client that sent the group request.
+* The second type, "aggregated" cache entry, is associated to the CoAP group, and stores all the responses that: the proxy has received as a response to a group request to that group; and that have been also forwarded back to the client that sent the group request.

    A hit to this entry would be produced by a matching group request intended to the CoAP group, i.e. to the corresponding group URI.

-When forwarding a group request to a CoAP group using the request's group URI, the proxy handles its cache entries as follows.
+When forwarding a group request to a CoAP group using the request's group URI and processing the responses, the proxy handles its cache entries as follows.
 The same applies if the proxy spontaneously re-sends a group request to the CoAP group, in order to refresh an aggregated cache entry after its expiration or invalidation.

 1. For each response to the group request which is received and also forwarded back to the client:

    * The proxy creates or refreshes the individual cache entry associated to the origin server and for that response.
 That is, the response is stored in the individual cache entry, and the lifetime of the cache entry is set to the lifetime of the response, as indicated by the Max-Age Option if present, or as the default value of 60 seconds otherwise (see Section 5.6.1 of {{RFC7252}}).
-This cache entry becomes immediately usable to serve requests from client.
+This cache entry becomes immediately usable to serve requests from clients.

    * The proxy adds the response to a temporary list L.